mctools/simplebuild-dgcode/doc/source/install.rst

 =========================

-As a verification of a dgcode installation, one can create a dgcode-based simplebuild project and launch the unit tests from the :sbpkg:`bundleroot::dgcode_val` bundle (you can remove the leftover ``sbverify`` directory afterwards):
+As a verification of a dgcode installation, one can create a dgcode-based simplebuild configuration and launch the unit tests from the :sbpkg:`bundleroot::dgcode_val` bundle (you can remove the leftover ``sbverify`` directory afterwards):